nostop10/holbertonschool-simple_shell/README.md

 Simple Shell is a command line interpreter developed in C language that emulates the most basic features of "sh". hsh is a simple shell program developed in C language that emulates the basic functionality of "sh" (Bourne Shell).
 It allows users to execute commands located in the PATH environment variable and provides support for some built-in commands.
 Please note that while hsh aims to provide essential shell functionality, some advanced features found in other shells may not be supported.

+📓 MANUAL
+.TH HSH 1  "HSH 1 Manuel de la Simple Shell"

+.SH NOM
+hsh - holberton Simple Shell

+.SH SYNOPSIS
+Run ./hsh [command] [argument] for interactive mode and echo "[command] [argument]" | ./hsh for non-interactive mode.

+.SH DESCRIPTION
+Simple Shell is a command line interpreter developed in C language that emulates the most basic features of "sh". hsh is a simple shell program developed in C language that emulates the basic functionality of "sh" (Bourne Shell).
+It allows users to execute commands located in the PATH environment variable and provides support for some built-in commands.
+Please note that while hsh aims to provide essential shell functionality, some advanced features found in other shells may not be supported.

+.SH COMPILATION
+gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh

+By using these compilation flags, the gcc command ensures that code is compiled in a strict manner, helping to identify and correct potential errors, as well as guaranteeing compliance with C language standards.

+.SH MODES
+The shell can be used in interactive or non-interactive mode.
+Interactive mode is the one in which the shell is typically used, the executable file is launched and we can enter commands.
+In non-interactive mode, you pass the command to the executable file with a pipe operator.
+In the "EXAMPLES" section, you can see how to use them.

+.SH EXAMPLES
+- Interactive Mode:
+.TP
+\r$ ./hsh
+.TP
+\r\rhsh$ ls -l
+.TP
+- Non-Interactive Mode:
+.TP
+\recho "ls -l" | ./hsh

+.SH SUPPORTED COMMANDS
+- ls: List directory contents
+- cd: Change the shell working directory
+- pwd: Print the current working directory
+- cat: Concatenate and display files
+- echo: Display a line of text
+- mkdir: Make directories
+- rmdir: Remove directories
+- rm: Remove files or directories
+- touch: Create an empty file or update file timestamps
+- mv: Move or rename files or directories
+- cp: Copy files or directories
+- chmod: Change file modes or Access Control Lists
+- chown: Change file owner and group
+- grep: Print lines matching a pattern
+- find: Search files and directories
+- tar: Manipulate archive files
+- gzip: Compress or decompress files
+- top: Display Linux processes
+- ps: Report a snapshot of the current processes
+- kill: Send a signal to a process

+INTEGRATED CONTROLS

+       The following built-in commands are supported:

+       env Displays current environment variables.

+       exit Exits the command interpreter.

+EXECUTING PROGRAMS IN THE PATH
+In short, when hsh receives a command from the user, it first checks whether the command is an embedded command.
+If not, it searches for the command in the directories listed in the PATH environment variable, as well as by absolute or relative path.
+If it doesn't find the command, it displays an error message

+.SH AUTHORS
+# Evrade #